anjakammer/anya/docs/installation-guide.md

 - enable RBAC (disable legacy Authorization)
 - min 2 Instances 1 CPU, 2GB RAM

 ## 2. Set yourself Admin permissions
 `kubectl create clusterrolebinding add-on-cluster-admin --clusterrole=cluster-admin --serviceaccount=kube-system:default`
+`kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=[your-user-email]]`

+You are getting your user email address at the providers IAM user configurations page.
+This is not trivial, the command is case sensitive.

 ## 3. Set your cluster context
-- set your current cluster context to the cluster you just created
+Set your current cluster context to the cluster you just created.
+Save this context as a Environment Variable under `$KUBE_CONTEXT`, so that the `helmsman-config/setup.toml` file can grab your cluster context from it.

 ## 4. Install the package Manager
 - Helm